A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Sampling

 \section{Sampling}

-We consider the finite sum problem \eqref{eq:fs} and investigate the number of samples that is necessary to construct inexact gradient and Hessian oracles that satisfy Assumption~\ref{assump:inexactness}.
-We primarily emphasize the sample complexity needed for our gradient inexactness condition, as it's a notable advance from previous works.
-Meanwhile, the Hessian inexactness condition resembles previous studies, and works like \cite[Lemma 16]{xu2020newton} and \cite[Lemma 4]{tripuraneni2017stochastic} already cover the required sample complexity for Hessian inexactness.
+We consider the finite sum problem \eqref{eq:fs} and investigate the number of samples that are necessary to construct inexact gradient and Hessian oracles that satisfy Assumption~\ref{assump:inexactness}.
+We focus on sample complexity for the gradient inexactness condition of this paper which, as noted above, is less stringent than for previous methods.
+(As noted at the start of Section~\ref{sec:roosta-work}, the Hessian inexactness condition resembles those of previous works, so such results as \cite[Lemma~16]{xu2020newton} and \cite[Lemma~4]{tripuraneni2017stochastic} capture the sample complexity for Hessian inexactness in this paper too.)